Estimating Joint Interventional Distributions from Marginal Interventional Data: Causal Maximum Entropy

-Suppose we are given a distribution of the potential causes $P(\bX)$ and the sets of functions $\bF$ and $\bG$ with their respective empirical averages, but we do not know the conditional distribution $P(Y\mid \bX)$.
-Then the principle of Maximum Conditional Entropy suggests choosing the conditional distribution $P_{\lambda}(Y\mid \bX)$ that has expectations consistent with the given empirical averages and also maximises the Shannon conditional entropy $H(Y\mid X)$ \citep{jaynes1957information,berger1996maximum,farnia2016minimax}:
+Suppose we are given a density of the potential causes $\pdf(\bX)$ and the sets of functions $\bF$ and $\bG$ with their respective empirical averages, but we do not know the conditional density $\pdf(Y\mid \bX)$.
+Then the principle of Maximum Conditional Entropy suggests choosing the conditional density $\pdf_{\lambda}(Y\mid \bX)$ that has expectations consistent with the given empirical averages and also maximises the Shannon conditional entropy $H(Y\mid X)$ \citep{jaynes1957information,berger1996maximum,farnia2016minimax}:

 Solving this optimisation problem, using the Lagrange multiplier formalism, yields an exponential family distribution:

 where $\alpha(\bx)$ is the normalising constant and $\lambda=\{\lambda_{k},\lambda^{\bx_{S_{j}}}_{j}\}$ are the Lagrange multipliers.